Sunday, April 27, 2008

 The journey from Haegeumgang to Oedo (외도, 外島) took about 10 minutes.
 Meanwhile, every passenger was given a badge with the ferry's name, 그랑프리 (Grand Prix), on it.
 It was meant to be used as a re-entry pass later.
 We arrived at Oedo at 12:50pm and our tour guide reminded us that it is very important for everyone to return to the ferry point by 2:20pm.
 The tour package didn't include the entrance fee so I had to fork out another 8,000won to enter the Odeo-Botania.
 As its name suggests, Oedo-Botania is a botanical garden located in Oedo.
 The walking route around the garden is well defined, winding and in one big loop.
 The first part of it goes uphill and then, it is downhill all the way until one is back at the ferry point.
 With only one and a half hour to do sight-seeing, I couldn't give much time to smell the flowers along the way.
 In spite of that, I have managed to capture about almost everything that was seen along the way.
 I shall let the photos tell the story since there are about 50 pictures in this post.

-Two small sphinxes "guarding" the exit point of Oedo-Botania.
+Two small sphinxes 'guarding' the entrance and exit point of Oedo-Botania

 It's definitely Oedo (외도, 外島) alright.